The Ultimate Direct Response Facebook Advertising Guide

 It is not a new and unique idea but it can drive noticeably stronger performance results.

-Note: Just remember that you will want to slice your audiences using high volume interests so that you do not end up with small hyper-targeted segments.
+Note: Just remember that you will want to slice your audiences using high-volume interests so that you do not end up with small hyper-targeted segments.

 Test & Learn (Budget Distribution)

-Next, you will want to build a test and learn approach.
+Next, you will want to build a test-and-learn approach.
 You can achieve this by creating audience segments that are not too narrow but not too broad giving Facebook’s algorithm ‘room to breath’.

 Remember that Facebook needs 50 conversions per ad set in a 7-day window to run optimally.